shreypuranik/datascrapeinghelpers/README.md

 A collection of functions developed over time to help with personal scraping projects.

 (The PHP class makes use of the Snoopy class.
-This isn't contained in the repo).
+This isn't contained in the repo, but can add if requested enough)